 Maneki Neko Tricolour

 The most common is the tricolor cat.
-The tricolour Maneki Neko is said to bring good luck to its owner because it is modelled on the short-tailed Japanese cat: the bobtail.
+The tricolor Maneki Neko is said to bring good luck to its owner because it is modeled on the short-tailed Japanese cat: the bobtail.

 Maneki Neko white